luover/weekly/Rust-weekly-next.md

 3. [Graphene](https://github.com/Toure/Graphene) -
 A backup solution for the distributed enterprise platforms of today.
 4. [shipcat](https://github.com/Babylonpartners/shipcat) - A standardisation tool and security layer on top of kubernetes to config manage microservices
+5. [quiche](https://github.com/cloudflare/quiche) - quiche is an implementation of the QUIC transport protocol and HTTP/3 as specified by the IETF